Against Thee Only Have I Sinnd I Own It – Hymn Lyric

 Let me go forth upon my way;

-Thou art my God, I am Thy willing servant
+Thou art my God, I am Thy servant

 To do Thy pleasure day by day.